lenderpanel

 Recently asked questions about conveyancing in Rugby

-Flying freeholds in Rugby are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Rugby you would need to get your solicitor to go through the deeds thoroughly.
+Flying freeholds in Rugby are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Rugby you would need to get your solicitor to go through the deeds very carefully.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Rugby may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Last updated